alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ## Granularity {#sec:granularity}

-It is the responsibility of the repository to ensure that datasets are made citeable and identifiable at an appropriate level of granularity.
+It is the responsibility of the repository to ensure that datasets are made citable and identifiable at an appropriate level of granularity.
 There are no hard and fast rules for this, as much depends on custom and practice within the discipline.
 As a rule of thumb, however, it is recommended that repositories assign identifiers at the finest level of granularity at which the